 14 March 2023

-Nearly four years to the day of their 7-0 rout of Schalke, Manchester City fancied doing inflicting a thrashing on a Bundesliga club all over again.
-RB Leipzig were the unlucky side, this time.
+Nearly four years to the day of their 7-0 rout of Schalke, Manchester City fancied inflicting another thrashing on a Bundesliga club.
+RB Leipzig were the unlucky recipients, this time.

 Erling Haaland scored five of Man City’s goals in the game, and it could have been more had Pep Guardiola not taken the striker off after 63 minutes.
 He scored his five goals from eight shots, with all of those being on target.

-It was Haaland’s fifth hat-trick of the season in all competitions and took his seasonal goal tally to a quite ridiculous 39 in 36 games.
+It was Haaland’s fifth of six hat-tricks that season in all competitions and took his seasonal goal tally to a quite ridiculous 39 in 36 games.
 In reaching 39, he broke the Manchester City club record for goals in a single season, overtaking Tommy Johnson’s 38-goal effort from 1928-29.
 He ended the 2022-23 campaign with 52 goals in 53 games overall.

 German international Ilkay Gündogan and Kevin De Bruyne added goals for City to take their tally to seven and complete an utterly miserable night for RB Leipzig.